CamilleChallier/Contrastive-Masked-UNet/README.md

-# Self-Supervised Learning for Coronary Artery Segmentation in X-Ray Angiography
+# CM-UNet: a Self-Supervised Learning-based model for Coronary Artery Segmentation in X-Ray Angiography

 ## 1-Abstract